 Vorrias’ Journey Began with Darkroom Equipment

-Vorrias inherited a fully-equipped darkroom after she and her first husband split up.
-The equipment then traveled with her to Florida and her journey into photography began.
+Vorrias inherited a fully-equipped darkroom after she and her first husband divorced.
+The equipment then traveled with her to Florida, and her journey into photography began.

 “The first kiss I ever had was from a Greek boy, when I was a little girl at 12.
 He walked me home and gave me a quick peck on the lips,” Vorrias said.
 Between that time and meeting her husband Nikos Vorrias, who she thought was a doppelganger for Omar Sharif, she had no other real contact with Greeks or Greece.

-Once married, she and her husband Nikos made an annual summer trip to Greece.
+Once married, she and her husband Nikos went on annual summer trips to Greece.
 Mykonos always made its way into the itinerary as they explored the mainland and the Greek isles.

 Greek Mythology Connection Began with Mykonos Home

 When she speaks of her husband, Leanne’s face lights up and her eyes sparkle.
 An enormous smile spreads across her face as she talks about their history.

 Nikos Vorrias came to the States after jumping ship while he was working as a young man in the merchant marine.
 Like most immigrants, he worked hard, and he eventually succeeded in setting up a construction company.
 He sold the business and headed to Florida to open up Greek cuisine restaurants in the Tampa Bay area.

 One of those establishments happened to neighbor Leanne’s dance studio.
 That was in the early ’80s.
 They celebrated their 38th wedding anniversary in March.